-This section of the EIS should describe the potential hazards and risk to people and property that may be associated with the project, as distinct from hazards and risk to the natural environment that should be addressed in other sections of the ToR.
-When addressing natural hazards, particularly in regard to places where people would work and live (such as an accommodation camp), the EIS should consider the principles of natural hazard management in State Planning Policy 1/03 (SPP1/03), Mitigating the Adverse Impacts of Flood, Bushfire and Landslide, even if the development is exempt development under the Integrated Planning Act 1997.
+This section of the EIS should describe the potential hazards and risk to people and property that may be associated with the project, as distinct from hazards and risk to the natural environment that should be addressed in other sections of the terms of reference.
+When addressing natural hazards, particularly in regard to places where people would work and live (such as an accommodation camp), the EIS should consider the principles of natural hazard management in State Planning Policy 1/03 (SPP1/03), Mitigating the Adverse Impacts of Flood, Bushfire and Landslide, even if the development is exempt development under the Sustainable Planning Act 2009.
 SPP1/03 may not be applicable as a statutory instrument for exempt development, but it contains information that guides best practice for all development.